-At Active Physiotherapy Newtown and CBD, we have a high level of expertise in treating low back pain and neck pain.
+At Active Physiotherapy Newtown and Darlinghurst, we have a high level of expertise in treating low back pain, thoracic pain and neck pain.
 We use a unique fusion on manual therapy techniques in order to facilitate restoration of normal joint, nerve and muscle function.
 All our clinical staff are advanced manual therapists and excel in gentle mobilisations and low grade manipulations of the body.
 We may need to use massage, dry needling or myofascial release to achieve a deeper release of soft tissues.

 What do we use Manual Therapy to Treat